 Nora Ann Heery

 Nora Ann has spent her career working in the NHS having joined as a graduate trainee.
-She qualified as an accountant with the NHS and has held a range of finance roles in NHS organisations, predominately in the North West.
-She has operated at director of finance level for over 20 years, including Wirral Community Trust, Aintree University Hospital, and University Hospital of South Manchester.
+She qualified as an accountant with the NHS and has held a range of finance roles in NHS organisations, predominately in the north west.
+She has operated at Director of Finance level for over 20 years, including Wirral Community Trust, Aintree University Hospital, and University Hospital of South Manchester.
 Nora Ann is a member of CIPFA.

-The skills she brings to the Board include financial management, commercial acumen, strong corporate governance experience and a keen desire to develop the interdependencies between the health and housing sectors.
+The skills she brings to the board include financial management, commercial acumen, strong corporate governance experience and a keen desire to develop the inter-dependencies between the health and housing sectors.